AlexxNB/svelte-template-webpack-router/README.md

 * Clear structure for new project
 * Using Webpack4.
 Hot Reload Modules enabled.
 * Using extract-css-chunks plugin for HRM supporting.
-* Supporting for SCSS in SFC.
+* Supporting for SCSS in SFC and external files.
 * Integrated router with two way navigation possibility.
 No page reload.
     * Regular URLs (you need set rewrite rule on production server!).
     * URL with hash(need configs changing)